DeterminateSystems/bootspec-secureboot/rfc.md

 be terse, avoiding redundancy even at the cost of clarity.
 -->

-The proposed bootloader specification document takes the form of a JSON document with a filename `boot.v#.json` (referred to henceforth as `boot.json`) and the contents:
+The proposed bootloader specification document takes the form of a JSON document with a filename `boot.v#.json`, where `#` is the current major version number, (referred to henceforth as `boot.json`) and the contents:

 - `init` (build-time)
   - The path to the generation's stage 2 init
+  - Build-time because the `init` is written directly to the generation's toplevel (which is only reachable via `$out`)
 - `initrd` (eval-time)
   - The store path of the generation's initrd
   - `"${config.system.build.initialRamdisk}/${config.system.boot.loader.initrdFile}"`